IBM/ibm-satellite-storage/config-templates/redhat/ocs-remote/4.6/README.md

 1) Delete all the assignments and configurations created
 2) Remove the finalizer on the OcsCluster resource and delete it
 3) You'll have to first delete the `openshift-storage` namespace after removing finalizers on the resources under it
-4) run this command for all the nodes to clean-up the files created by OCS.
+4) Run the following command on each worker node to clean-up the files created by OCS.
 ```
 oc debug node/<node name> -- chroot /host rm -rvf /var/lib/rook /mnt/local-storage
 ```